Visiting International Educator Endorsement

-School districts participating in teacher exchange programs and in other programs that recruit foreign teachers to teach in their districts may choose to require a Visiting International Teacher Certificate, valid for three years and non-renewable, if the district wants to ensure the employee meets NCLB requirements for highly qualified teachers.
-This certificate will be issued for early childhood, elementary, secondary and special grade levels.
-To qualify for this certificate, the district must be certain the teacher
+School districts participating in teacher exchange programs and in other programs that recruit foreign teachers to teach in their districts may choose to require a Visiting International Educator endorsement (valid for three years and non-renewable) if the district wants to ensure the employee meets NCLB requirements for highly qualified teachers.
+This endorsement will be issued for early childhood, elementary, secondary and special (K-12) grade levels.
+To qualify for this endorsement, the district must be certain the teacher meets the following criteria:

-- holds the equivalent of a bachelor's degree issued in the U.S.;
+- holds the equivalent of a United States bachelor's degree;

 - has been prepared as a teacher at the grade level for which he or she will be employed;